This is how FaMe-Net works

 Currently, data have been updated up to and including 2021, derived from six family practices (35 GPs).
 In these practices, more than 41.000 patients were registered at the end of 2021.

-FaMe-Net has been shown to provide high-quality data derived from an unselected population.
+FaMe-Net has shown to provide high-quality data derived from an unselected population.

 FaMe-Net performs systematic quality checks of the stored data and provides registration feedback to GPs, e.g. in the registration of malignancies and deaths.
 Uniformity in registration of diagnoses, RFEs and interventions is achieved through continuous training and quality control programs for GPs (in training), practice assistants and practice nurses (POHs).